space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 # Spacefile YAML reference

 The _YAML_ syntax supported by _Space_ is a subset of the standard.
-Nodes without any value are ignored.
+Node without any value are ignored, except for `_env` variables which then are treated as empty strings.
 To set a node to an empty string:

 ```yaml